TomSchimansky/CustomTkinter/Readme.md

 ### Appearance mode change and scaling change

+CustomTkinter can adapt to the Windows 10/11 light or dark mode:

 https://user-images.githubusercontent.com/66446067/204672968-6584f360-4c52-434f-9c16-25761341368b.mp4

 | _`complex_example.py` on Windows 11 with system appearance mode change and standard 'blue' theme_